 I remember everyone raving about it at every gathering we went to growing up.
 I have never once brought this dip to a party or gathering without someone requesting the recipe.
 In fact, many times I have quite a few people requesting the recipe.
 It’s just that good.
-In fact, out of all the dips I have ever had, including restaurant versions this one remains my favorite.
+In fact, out of all the dips I have ever had, including restaurant versions, this one remains my favorite.
 Is it healthy?
-Heavens no, but you’ll be quite happy wit how delicious it is and let’s be honest, a little applause from your thighs as you walk couldn’t be all that bad, right?
+Heavens no, but you’ll be quite happy with how delicious it is and let’s be honest, a little applause from your thighs as you walk couldn’t be all that bad, right?

 I love how a good recipe can immediately flood you with memories of a person, loved one or event.
 I sincerely believe that recipes should be shared and passed on between family and friends.
 They are just as important as stories in our family history.

-Because I have learned that everyone needs a good friend, especially women and how important relationships are in life (much to learn, much to be given and much to receive from one another) I’ll let my mom finish.
+Because I have learned that everyone needs a good friend, especially women, and how important relationships are in life (much to learn, much to be given and much to receive from one another) I’ll let my mom finish.
 May each of us be so lucky to have a “Peggy” in their life.
 I know I’m so lucky to have my own as an adult.

-Thoughts on Peggy Glem by Carolyn Feik.
+Thoughts on Peggy Glem by Carolyn Feik

 “Have you ever met someone and known immediately that you were going to be friends?
 Well, that is the way my friendship began with Peggy.
 She and I were really opposites–She was out-going, adventurous and enthusiastic about everything.
 I am more reserved, quiet and hesitant about life until I feel comfortable and confident.
 Most people never really understood why we were such good friends.
 But, we had a connection.
 We were passionate about the same things.
 We understood each other.
 And, that connection was extended to our husbands and children.
 Really, we were just one big family–very different, but just alike in all the things that matter.

 Peggy had a gift for people.
 She could make everyone feel welcome and important.
 Everyone who knew her felt that she was their best friend.
 She was truly interested in everyone.
 She wanted you to have the best that life could offer, and she helped push you along until you achieved more than you thought possible.
-She was my sounding board and confidant.
+Peggy was my sounding board and confidant.
 She understood what I was trying to say when I couldn’t find the words to express my feelings.
 She was there for good times, hard times, sad times and happy times.